spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 even longer than Q's `longStackSupport`: bluebird can give you the entire event chain.
 Simply enable the flag in development mode, and you're suddenly in debugging nirvana.

+And here is a table reporting all the different ways

 ## What about the community?